Seed Pod

 To begin understanding the installation more fully, I started experimenting with materials in the studio.

 Early studies layer soil, seeds, and compost collected from my yard directly into the surface of the paintings.
-Fragments of eggshell, dried plant matter, and organic debris become embedded within textured grounds.
+Fragments of eggshell, dried plant matter, and organic debris become embedded within textured grounds, then stabilized with paint, paper, and metal leaf — dense surfaces where multiple layers of life accumulate within a single image.

 From Surface to Space